 Distance from back point of home plate to CENTER of second base: 99 feet.
 The base must dislodge from its anchor.

-How many steps is it from home plate to second base?
+How far is it from 1st to 2nd base?

 How far is it from the pitching rubber to second base?

 Run a string from the center point on the backstop, through the apex and over pitcher’s mound to place second base on center.
 The distance to measure is from the apex of home plate to the center of second base the distance to measure is 70 feet 8 1/2 inches to 127 feet 3 3/8 inches.

 How long is it from home to 2nd?

 Home to second base — The distance across the diamond from home plate to second base should be 84 feet and 10 ¼ inches.
 This is the same distance from first base to third base because the baseline creates a perfect square.

 What is the distance from home plate to home plate?

 On a standard high school baseball diamond, there are 90 feet between the bases; a base runner taking the standard route from home to second covers 180 feet.
 The distance across the infield from the back tip of home plate to second base is 127 feet, 3 3/8 inches.